mayTermux/lampTermux/README.md

     MariaDB [(mysql)]>
     ```

-    now setting your root password MySQL you want with
+    Now setting your root password MySQL you want with

     ```bash
     set password for 'root'@'localhost' = password('your_password_here');
     ```

-    after setting password for root login
+    After setting password for root login

-    type
+    Type

     ```bash
     flush privileges;
     ```

-    now exit and relog with
+    Now exit and relog with

     ```bash
     mysql -u root -p
     ```

-    the prompt password fill with your password changed
+    The password column filled with the latest password

     |Picture|
     |--|